 In business for decades, the hattery offers concierge services to create a custom design after taking your measurements.

-The massive store also carries high-end outdoor furnishings, making it the go-to shopping experience if you’re ready to redo your home patio or deck setup.
+The massive store also carries high-end outdoor furnishings, making it the go-to shopping destination if you’re ready to redo your home patio or deck.

 I often leave having purchased Wichita postcards and refrigerator magnets.
 People with a sense of humor will feel at home at Vortex Souvenir.